harshitadd/StyleTransfer_CrossoverGenerator/README.md

 Give us a concatenated string of any 2 subplots (no matter how unrelated they are) -

-1. We apply content + style tranfer on them to achieve an intermediate text
+1. We apply content + style tranfer on them to achieve an intermediate text.
+Use that to create our own cutom dataset.
 2. Then that resultant text is used as the input (seed) for the GPT-2 analysis.